spryker/spryker-docs/_includes/pbc/all/install-features/202400.0/install-the-packaging-units-feature.md

-This document describes how to ingrate the [Packaging Units](/docs/pbc/all/product-information-management/{{site.version}}/base-shop/feature-overviews/packaging-units-feature-overview.html) feature into a Spryker project.
+This document describes how to integrate the [Packaging Units](/docs/pbc/all/product-information-management/{{site.version}}/base-shop/feature-overviews/packaging-units-feature-overview.html) feature into a Spryker project.

 ## Install feature core

-Follow the steps to install Packaging Units feature core.
+Follow the steps to install the Packaging Units feature core.

 ### Prerequisites